User Interface Guide¶

 Default fit type: This is the model to use for the downhole fractionation correction.
 For example, if the observed downhole fractionation in your reference material appears to be linear, you would select the "Linear" option in this list.
 The actual evolution of the 238U/206Pb ratio with time (i.e. the downhole fractionation) is a product of several factors including cell design, gas flows and others.
 We refer you to the literature for the causes of downhole fractionation.
 While we cannot advise on the best model for your analytical setup, the best test of how well a correction has worked is to view the final ratios (e.g. Final206Pb238U) to see if there is any residual trend in the data (the overall pattern should be flat).
 One good way to view all selections for a group at once is to use the Tools -> Stacked Plot window.
 This plots the results for every selection within a group with their start times aligned.
 Looking at all the selections in this way can reveal trends not obvious looking at a single selection.

 Downhole fractionation is due to the effect of drilling a hole into your sample, and fractionation increases with depth.
 As we do not have a direct measurement of each ablation pit's depth, we need to use time as a proxy for depth.
 This is where Beam Seconds comes in.
 It is how long the laser beam has been ablating the sample.
 Before laser log files were common, when the laser started firing had to be inferred from the measured signal.
-However, this has several drawbacks and we recommend recording and using a laser log file whenever possible (*LINK TO LASER LOG FILES SECTION*).
+However, this has several drawbacks and we recommend recording and using a laser log file whenever possible (see this link for creating laser log files).
 Setting the Beam Seconds method to Laser log file will use the laser log to determine when the laser started firing and this will be used to create the downhole fractionation graphs (e.g. 206Pb/238U vs Beam_Seconds).

 Jump Threshold